 The Colonial System

-Colonialism, which Memmi describes as “one variety of fascism” (63), is based on economic privilege, despite colonizer’s ideology of more noble goals of religious conversion or civilization.
+Colonialism, which Memmi describes as “one variety of fascism” (63), is based on economic privilege, despite the colonizer’s ideology of more noble goals of religious conversion or civilization.
 Its key tools are racism and terror.

 Racism is ingrained in every colonial institution, and establishes the subhumanity of the colonized, fostering poor self-concepts in the colonized as well.
 By using terror to quell any reactionary uprising, the colonizers reinforce fear and submission.
 The colonial system favors population growth.
 In order to keep the salaries of the colonizers high and their cost of living low, there must be high competition among the native laborers.
 In other words, the birth rate must rise in order for the system to perpetuate itself.
 Since all resources go to the colonizer despite the need for increased resources by the growing colonized population, the standard of living of the colonized inevitably goes down.